manuelsh/manuelsh.github.io/_posts/2025-02-01-Selected-ideas-from-NeurIPS2024.md

 ## Are we running out of data?

 A recurring theme was data scarcity.
-Kyle Lo from AllenAI clarified that while data itself isn’t vanishing, open-access data is becoming increasingly limited.
-Ilya Sutskever, in his remarks upon receiving the “Test of Time Award” for his paper, described data as the “fossil fuel of AI,” noting that while compute continues to grow, data is not growing at the same pace.
-He suggested that we should be looking at “synthetic data,” inference time compute, and agents as potential solutions.
+Kyle Lo from AllenAI clarified that while data itself isn't vanishing, open-access data is becoming increasingly limited.
+Ilya Sutskever, in his remarks upon receiving the "Test of Time Award" for his paper, described data as the "fossil fuel of AI," noting that while compute continues to grow, data is not growing at the same pace.
+He suggested that we should be looking at "synthetic data," inference time compute, and agents as potential solutions.

 This was challenged by Jason Weston, who pointed out that significant portion of the training of LLMs in frontier companies relies on "closed data," which they possess and are generating in substantial quantities.
 He expressed skepticism about the severity of the data scarcity issue, suggesting that Ilya's perspective might be influenced by his recent departure from OpenAI and the resulting loss of access to that data.